Communication situations are any kind of situation in which communication takes place.

 Such negotiations may involve several meetings but are not expected to repeat in any way after an agreement has been reached.

-The operations manager of a company looking for a new office space for the company’s ever-expanding number of employees.
-Once the price for a suitable space has been successfully negotiated, and the space purchased, the person who sold the space is not expected to further engage with the company representatives.
+Example: The operations manager of a company looking for a new office space for the company’s ever-expanding number of employees.
+Once the price for a suitable space has been successfully negotiated and the space purchased, the person who sold the space is not expected to further engage with the company representatives.

 Tips for better one-shot negotiations